The following Employment Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Please see the Introduction to indirect and third party relationships guidance note in order to understand whether these rules, or other rules apply in relation to any particular contract.
 The rules vary when according to who the end-client in receipt of the service is.
 These different rules move the responsibility for operating the rules and collection of PAYE to a different party in the supply chain, but the underlying amounts of PAYE due remain broadly similar.

-HMRC guidance is published on gov.uk and ESM8000 onwards.
+HMRC guidance is published on GOV.UK and ESM8000 onwards.
 HMRC also provides a webchat function for queries.

 To be within IR35: